rmpasswd/Leetcode.JS30Days/Day 1/Day 01.md

 ### In the Wild: Arity Check Mechanism

-⇒ How to check if a function call has indeed been passed the expected number of parameters? not relying on exceptions.
+⇒ How to check if a function call has indeed been passed the expected number of parameters? not relying on error-exceptions.

 Consider this simple greet function, just for demo purpose.
 We are calling the greet function from inside the object *someObj*.